-(a) Relationship with TNW:
+- (a) Relationship with TNW:

-□ Tributary flows directly into TNW.

-□ Tributary flows through Pick List tributaries before entering TNW.

-Project waters are Pick List river miles from TNW.
-Project waters are Pick List river miles from RPW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Project waters are Pick List aerial (straight) miles from RPW.
-Project waters cross or serve as state boundaries.
-Explain:

-Identify flow route to TNW5: Tributary stream order, if known:
+□ Tributary flows directly into TNW (for S1). □ Tributary flows through 2 tributaries before entering TNW. - Project waters are 1-2 river miles from TNW. - Project waters are 1 (or less) river miles from RPW. - Project waters are 1 (or less) aerial (straight) miles from TNW. - Project waters are 1 (or less) aerial (straight) miles from RPW. - Project waters cross or serve as state boundaries.
+Explain: N/A. - Identify flow route to TNW5: Ephemeral tributary flows to onsite intermittent channel which flows through wetlands to Alston Branch which flows to the TNW Leipsic River. - Tributary stream order, if known: 1st order.